 On follow-up day March 9, participants split into small groups to talk about what happened with their assignments.
 Those discussions covered such issues as setting policies and making sure boards and administrations understand their respective roles.
 Boot campers are often told to aim for a “noses in, fingers out” relationship by which a board knows what its organization does, but leaves day-to-day operations to paid staff.

-They also examined the delicates topics of dealing with calcified administrators and weak board members.
+They also examined the delicate topics of dealing with calcified administrators and weak board members.

 One common theme that came up among the groups: we didn’t know what we didn’t know.

 These days, “there is a heightened emphasis on accountability,” said Fred Galloway of F.J.
 Galloway and Associates Inc. of London, Ont., lead faculty for Capacity’s Governance Boot Camps.
 Funders and donors have raised the bar on how they expect boards to perform.

 Boards have to shape policies, plan for the departure of old leaders (and the succession of new ones), and mind what they say in an age where social media can destroy an organization’s reputation with one malevolent post.